cswank/mcli/README.md

 mcli
 ```

-NOTE: see below for the required layout of the flac files
+NOTE: see [below](#flac- directory-layout)below for the required layout of the flac files

 ### 2: Local speakers and remote flac files
 If the music files live on a remote computer (for example: 192.1.0.22) and